lund0n/learning-svelte/README.md

 - npm 6.10.2
 - git 2.22.0

 I imagine that unless you have a really old version of these tools you will most likely not have any problems running these exercises.
-But, if you do, that is the first play I would look.
+But, if you do, that is the first place I would look.

 Once you've ensured that you have Node.js, npm, and git available, run the following commands: